samuelTyh/FastAPI-Robots-vs-Dinos/README.md

 - [x] No need to worry about the dinosaurs - dinosaurs don't move;
 - [x] Display the simulation's current state;
+    * Get the response from every move, and use endpoint to display in html
 - [x] Two or more entities (robots or dinosaurs) cannot occupy the same position;
+    * Start checking mechanism during setting entities
 - [x] Attempting to move a robot outside the simulation space is an invalid operation.
+    * Start checking mechanism during moving entities